Recruit-R/RecruitR/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 ### Origin
 This project was born out of a need to create, maintain, and easily utilize information related to recruiting candidates.
 One of the hardest parts of recruiting is figuring out how to manage the data that you get from candidates.
-RecruitR enables candidates to quickly create accounts with a QR code, and populate them with relevant information.
+RecruitR enables candidates to easily create accounts with a QR code, and populate them with relevant information.
 Recruiters can then interact with these accounts by filtering and sorting them, along with all sorts of capabilities for rating and information recording.

+#### Example User Story
+Matt, a student at the University of Pittsburgh, is looking to get an internship for the upcoming summer.
+He's perusing different company booths at a career fair, and notices PPG, a materials manufacturing company.
+He gets in line, and sees he can upload his information through the RecruitR app.
+He scans the available QR code at the PPG booth and makes an account using google OAuth.
+As he's waiting in line, he quickly fills out a bit of his experience, and academic info.

+Bryan, a recruiter at

 <p align="right">(<a href="#readme-top">back to top</a>)</p>